Legazpi Active Park

-The Legazpi Active Park (sometimes spelled Legaspi) is a privately owned public space and pocket park in the Makati Central Business District in Makati, Metro Manila, the Philippines.
+The Legazpi Active Park (sometimes spelled Legaspi) is a privately owned public space and pocket park in the Makati Central Business District in Makati, Metro Manila, Philippines.
 It is located in Legazpi Village in the western side of the CBD, adjacent to Washington SyCip Park and near Greenbelt.
 The park, best known as the location of a weekend market known as the Legazpi Sunday Market, is maintained by the Makati Commercial Estate Association which is headquartered in a two-storey building at the adjoining parking lot since 2017.
 Its name is in reference to its location along Legazpi Street within the formerly gated Legazpi Village that was merged with the neighboring gated San Lorenzo Village to form Barangay San Lorenzo.

 Overview

 The 0.75 ha park occupies the southern third of an L-shaped block bounded by Rufino and Legazpi streets to the north, Rada (Thailand) Street to the east, Salcedo Street to the west, and Gamboa Street to the south.
 It sits next to a parking lot containing the CBD administration building and is framed by a mix of office and residential towers.
 The park is in the quieter side of Legazpi Village, midway between Greenbelt and Makati Medical Center.
 It is equipped with park benches, tiled walkways and jogging paths, a children's playground, and washrooms.

 The park, as its name suggests, is the active counterpart of the adjacent "passive" Washington SyCip Park.
 It is a fitness park for outdoor activities such as calisthenics, yoga, jogging, frisbee, and cycling.
 The Makati Commercial Estate Association moved in to its new home at the active park in 2017 after 24 years being headquartered at the former Legazpi Village Mini Park.
 The park underwent a seven-month reconstruction in the same year and now features a collection of ornamental plants and improved landscape design.